 No Impact.
 Day and nighttime lighting for the project would only represent a slight increase and would be similar to the existing multi-family buildings within the project vicinity.
-Therefore, no impacts associated with day and nighttime lighting are anticipated to occur as a result of the proposed project.
+Therefore, no impacts associated with day and nighttime lighting would occur.